Play for me that post

-Internet is full of questions like “if it’s possible to manage Hyper-V servers with some platform independent tool?” and it’ good question.
-Vmware ESXi in free version can be managed by also free vSphere Client or even HTML5 based vSphere Web Client, which is also included in installation ISO started by 6.0 u2 version.
+Internet is full of questions like “if it’s possible to manage Hyper-V servers with some platform independent tool?” and it’s good question.
+Vmware ESXi in free version can be managed by also free vSphere Client or even HTML5 based vSphere Web Client, which is included in installation ISO started by 6.0 u2 version.
 Nice.
 What about Microsoft?
 You can buy some solution (not cheap), use System Center (expensive) or use Management Console from other machine but only if it’s Windows and OS version is proper.
 Nice?
 Not really but… there is a chance to have question from the beginning of this chapter answered.

 The answer seems to be Microsoft Project Honolulu.
 Manage Hyper-V with Web Interface begin.

 What is needed to start with managing Hyper-V by Honolulu?
 In my case it’s domain environment:

 - 1 x Windows Server 2012 R2 as Domain Controller,

 - 1 x Windows Server 2016 with Honolulu instance,

 Preparation Hyper-V Server to manage by Honolulu is described on Microsoft Docs.